willswats/youtube-alternative-switch/README.md

 # YouTube Alternative Switch

-A Firefox extension that adds context menu buttons for switching between YouTube and Piped, as well as YouTube and Invidious.
+A Firefox extension for quickly switching between YouTube, Piped, and Invidious when watching a video.

+## Keyboard Shortcuts

+- `Ctrl+Alt+Y` - Switch to YouTube.
+- `Ctrl+Alt+P` - Switch to Piped.
+- `Ctrl+Alt+I` - Switch to Invidious.

+The keyboard shortcuts can be changed in `about:addons` -> Manage Extension Shortcuts.

 ## Packaging